 - They Do: In a peculiar variation, Jack Flash/Carter and Puck/Thomas Messenger really do finally get to be together (without either one being brutally murdered by the other) ... sorta.
 Considering how by the end of Ink, reality in the Vellum has been re-written so many times that not even Reynard/Guy/Fox could put the thing back together', the fact that they're present in any shape or form is impressive to say the least (particularly after what happened to Seamus).
 In any case, they get things their way eventually, in whatever variant of reality that still includes them.
 If you would like directions on the various interpretations of the situation, you'll find Mind Screw on your right, and you can follow that straight down until you hit Go Mad from the Revelation (after which your confusion will no longer be a problem).

 - Übermensch: Jack Flash.

 - Universal-Adaptor Cast: does this extensively.
 This is an interesting case, because each character is the living embodiment of an archetype superimposed upon the multiple realities.
-By the second book, where reality has degenerated into isolated wells of time and space in the Vellum, and the characters move from one reality well to another, they all become Dangerously Genre Savvy, having absolutely no qualms about screwing all possible realities to their advantage.
+By the second book, where reality has degenerated into isolated wells of time and space in the Vellum, and the characters move from one reality well to another, they have absolutely no qualms about screwing all possible realities to their advantage.
 This results in them routinely sitting around a table and leafing through the "script" for the next reality, deciding who is going to play what.